-First, note that any of the 3 methods can be multivariate, in the sense that several dependent variables can be measured at more than one time point.
-We will start with the simpler case in which a single dependent variable is measured for each subject on several different occasions.
+First, note that any of the 3 methods can be multivariate, i dependent variables can be measured at more than one time po with the simpler case in which a single dependent variable i subject on several different occasions.

-The basis of the multivariate approach to repeated measures is that the different measurements conducted on each individual should be considered as multiple dependent variables.
+The basis of the multivariate approach to repeated measures is that the di measurements conducted on each individual should be considered as multiple dependent variables.

-If there are k dependent variables, regular multivariate analysis allows for the analysis of up to k linear combinations of those DVs, instead of the original dependent variables.
+If there are k dependent variables, regular multivariate and analysis of up to k linear combinations of those DVs, instea dependent variables.

-The multivariate approach to repeated measures sets up those linear combinations to be meaningful in terms of representing the repeated measures structure of the data.
+The multivariate approach to repeated measures sets up those to be meaningful in terms of representing the repeated measures.

-For example, suppose that men and women in 3 different age groups are tested on their ability to detect a signal under 5 different levels of background noise.
-There are 10 women and 10 men in each age group for a total n = 60.
-Order of presentation of noise levels is randomized for each subject, and the subjects themselves are tested in random order.
-This is a three-factor design.
-Age and sex are between subjects factors, and noise level is a within-subjects factor.
+For example, suppose that men and women in 3 different age g their ability to detect a signal under 5 different levels of There are 10 women and 10 men in each age group for a total presentation of noise levels is randomized for each subject, themselves are tested in random order.
+This is a three-fact sex are between subjects factors, and noise level is a within